mountaineerbr/shellChatGPT/man/README.md

 rebuilding history context independently from the original model used to generate responses.

+The moderation endpoint can be accessed by setting the model name to *text-moderation-latest*.

 Stdin is supported when there is no positional arguments left after option parsing.
 Stdin input sets a single PROMPT.